The vicious circle of rollovers

 Shippers and shipping companies overbook cargo space

 In fact, rollovers are part of a vicious circle, caused by shipping companies and shippers.
 Both rarely or inadequately use capacity planning for determining the required tonnage.
 Shippers book space with a shipping company as they see fit, but to prevent rollovers, this is always in excess of what is genuinely needed.
-An estimated 30% of bookings never turns up.
+Many bookings never turn up.
 The result is that shipping companies no longer trust the indicated volumes and in turn, start to accept extra bookings.

 The eventual and unavoidable outcome is a situation whereby there is more or less cargo capacity than available space.
 In the event of excess cargo, containers are rolled.
 In contrast, the vessel leaves port with empty spaces in the event of insufficient cargo, which is undoubtedly not desirable either.
 This is how the current method for booking space causes many problems and unnecessary costs for all parties involved.